danaalkalali/myjob/popstructure.md

 `plink --bfile plinkfilename --make-rel square --out filename_ofyourchoice `

+Plink's kinship matrix is an identity-by-state matrix.
+This means that

+We also input the argument square because that it the matrix required for EmmaX, rather than the default which is triangle.

 ## 3. Frequency file

 Same thing now but for the allele frequency file.